-Table 26 Command Summary: ZyMesh Profile
+Table 31 Command Summary: ZyMesh Profile

-COMMAND DESCRIPTION show zymesh ap info Displays the number of currently connected/offline ZyMesh APs. show zymesh link info {repeater- ap root-ap} Displays the ZyMesh/WDS traffic statistics between the managed APs. repeater-a: the managed AP is acting as a repeater in a ZyMesh. root-ap: the managed AP is acting as a root AP in a ZyMesh. show zymesh provision-group Displays the current ZyMesh Provision Group MAC address in the Zyxel Device. show zymesh-profile {all zymesh_profile_name} Displays the ZyMesh profile settings. all: Displays all profiles. zymesh_profile_name: Displays the specified profile. zymesh-profile rename zymesh_profile_name1 zymesh_profile_name2 Gives an existing radio profile (zymesh_profile_name1) a new name (zymesh_profile_name2). [no] zymesh-profile zymesh_profile_name Enters configuration mode for the specified ZyMesh profile.
-Use the no parameter to remove the specified profile.
+COMMAND DESCRIPTION show zymesh ap info Displays the number of currently connected/offline ZyMesh APs. show zymesh link info {repeater- ap root-ap} Displays the ZyMesh/WDS traffic statistics between the managed APs. repeater-a: the managed AP is acting as a repeater in a ZyMesh. root-ap: the managed AP is acting as a root AP in a ZyMesh. show zymesh provision-group Displays the current ZyMesh Provision Group MAC address in the Zyxel Device. show zymesh-profile {all Displays the ZyMesh profile settings. zymesh_profile_name} all: Displays all profiles. zymesh_profile_name: Displays the specified profile. zymesh_profile rename zymesh_profile_name1 zymesh_profile_name2 Gives an existing radio profile (zymesh_profile_name1) a new name (zymesh_profile_name2). [no] zymesh-profile zymesh_profile_name Enters configuration mode for the specified ZyMesh profile.
+Use the no parameter to remove the specified profile. psk psk Sets a pre-shared key of between 8 and 63 case-sensitive ASCII characters (including spaces and symbols) or 64 hexadecimal characters.
+The key is used to encrypt the wireless traffic between the APs. ssid ssid Sets the SSID with which you want the managed AP to connect to a root AP or repeater to build a ZyMesh link.
+Note: The ZyMesh SSID is hidden in the outgoing beacon frame so a wireless device cannot obtain the SSID through scanning using a site survey tool. exit Exits configuration mode for this profile. zymesh provision-group ac_mac Enters the ZyMesh Provision Group MAC address of the primary AP controller in your network to use this Zyxel Device to replace the primary AP controller.